njudd/ggrain/README.md

 # ggrain - Raincloud Plots

-The goal is to have a geom_rain() so the following code runs:
+`geom_rain()` is a R function for raincloud plots that is highly customizable, connects longitudinal observations, handle Likert data and allows mapping of a covariate.

 ```
-ggplot(iris, aes(x = Species, y = Sepal.Length, fill = Species)) +
+ggplot(iris, aes(x = 1, y = Sepal.Length)) +
   geom_rain()
 ```

-This should work for one timepoint and many.

-List of priorities:

-- flips based on x & y arg
-- orientation argument (to center dots, box or vio)
+Current dev goals:

+- orientation error when the user tries to plot discrete data in the y-axis
-- has a longitudinal option
+- fix flanking option
-- allows customization
-- has an automatic scalling function?

-Eventually it should have a pre/post option with flanking/grouped rainclouds.

 ### Installation